Darksiders (video game): Story

+The demon merchant Vulgrim (voiced by Phil LaMarr) directs War to the Black Tower and to seek advice from the imprisoned demon lord Samael (voiced by Vernon Wells).
+Upon release, Samael reveals that four ancient monsters called the Chosen, whose hearts must be offered to open the Tower.
+War slays all the Chosen, only to learn they were meant to prevent Samael’s return.
+Honoring his word, Samael restores the path to the Black Tower and hints that the Charred Council has deliberately kept War weakened.

-Arriving at the Black Tower, War finds Azrael (Keith Szarabajka), the Angel of Death, imprisoned.
-As War works to release him, Azrael confesses that he and Abaddon conspired to break six of the Seven Seals.
-The intention was to summon the demon lords to a council of war where they would be ambushed, throwing Hell into disarray.
-The six Seals would meanwhile be restored, eliminating all evidence.
-The two angels convinced Ulthane (JB Blanc), a mighty blacksmith from an ancient race, to break and reforge the Seals.
-However, Abaddon's death ruined the plan, and the Endwar began in earnest.
+Inside the Black Tower, War frees Azrael (voiced by Keith Szarabajka), the Angel of Death.
+Azrael confesses that he and Abaddon conspired to break six of the Seven Seals.
+Their goal was to lure demon lords into an ambush and then convince an ancient smith Ulthane (voiced by JB Blanc) to reforge the Seals and erase all trace of the plot.
+But Abaddon’s death ruined the plan, and the Endwar began in earnest.

-War frees Azrael and fights a rematch with the demon Straga, whose death causes the Tower to collapse.
+War fights a rematch with the demon Straga, whose death causes the Tower to collapse.
 Azrael transports himself and War to the Garden of Eden, where War visits the Tree of Knowledge to receive a vision.
-In this vision, War sees that Abaddon went to Hell after his death and was offered the choice to "serve in Heaven or rule in Hell."
+In this vision, War sees that Abaddon went to Hell after his death and was offered the choice to "serve in Heaven or rule in Hell".
 Knowing he was doomed for punishment in any case, he chose to become the Destroyer.
 He also guards the unbroken Seventh Seal, which would otherwise call the Four Horsemen to Earth.
 War is also shown that the Charred Council was aware of the conspiracy; they allowed the Apocalypse to happen and summoned War themselves, knowing he would track down the conspirators to clear his name.
 War then sees himself slain with a glowing sword.
 Azrael deduces the sword is the Armageddon Blade, a weapon powerful enough to kill the Destroyer, which has been broken into shards; War gathers the pieces and takes them to Ulthane, who reforges the blade.

 Uriel, Abaddon's former lieutenant and leader of the Hellguard, confronts War, whom she still believes guilty of launching the Apocalypse and causing Abaddon's death.
 She challenges him to the Death Oath, a duel to the death.
 War is victorious, but spares her life, and reveals the Destroyer's identity as the fallen Abaddon.
 Enraged, Uriel leads the Hellguard into battle against the Destroyer, but they are defeated, as in War's vision.
 War then enters the battle with the newly forged Armageddon Blade, refuses the Destroyer's temptation, and after a fierce battle succeeds in killing him.